Pantograph (transport)

-A pantograph (or "pan" or "panto") is an apparatus mounted on the roof of an electric train, tram or electric bus to collect power through contact with an overhead line.
-By contrast, battery electric buses and trains are charged at charging stations.
+A pantograph (or "pan" or "panto") is an apparatus mounted on the roof of an electric train, tram or trolley buses to collect power through contact with an overhead line.
+The term stems from the resemblance of some styles to the mechanical pantographs used for copying handwriting and drawings.

 The pantograph is a common type of current collector; typically, a single or double wire is used, with the return current running through the rails.
-The term stems from the resemblance of some styles to the mechanical pantographs used for copying handwriting and drawings.
+Other types of current collectors include the bow collector and the trolley pole.